Aquanty/rtd-hgs/docs/source/index.rst

 The node closest to this point will be flagged as an observation point node.

-Data for each timestep in the flow solution is written as one line in the output file.
+| Data for each timestep in the flow solution is written as one line in
+  the output file.
 Each line contains the time, porous medium concentration (and immobile zone concentration if dual porosity), nodal coordinates, and node number.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Make observation well
+| **Make observation well**

 #. **well_name** Descriptive name for the well, up to 40 characters.